actris/data-management-plan/DMP/initial-DMP.md

 * to ensure and raise the quality of data and use of up-to-date technology used in the RI and the quality of services offered to the community of users, involving partners from the private sector; and
 * to promote training of operators and users and enhance linkage between research, education and innovation in the field of atmospheric science.

-* *From the Stakeholder Handbook (2018)*

 Management of ACTRIS data relates to measuring atmospheric composition and the ability to predict the future behavior of the atmosphere over all time scales.
 High quality observational data harmonized across the countries and continents facilitates this, and needs to be supported by:

 * Documentation of archiving procedures and access to level 0 -> level 3 data produced by the National Facilities (NFs), Topical Centres (TCs), and Central Facilities (CFs)
 * Documented and traceable processing chain of level 0 data
 * Documented, traceable processing and long-term archiving and preservation of all ACTRIS level 1 to level 3 data and data products
-* Access to ACTRIS data, data products, and digital tools through a single point of entry, the ACTRIS data user interface
+* Access to ACTRIS data, data products, and digital tools through a single point of entry
 * Documentation of data, data flow, citation service, and data attribution, including version control, data traceability, and interoperability,
 * Data curation and support for campaigns and dedicated research projects and initiatives, external or internal to ACTRIS.

 #### Main users of ACTRIS data and software